TRIWOODBC/PatternAnalysis-2025/recognition/improved_unet_BochengLin/README.md

 - Training remains stable despite exceeding physical VRAM limit
 - Shared memory causes slight performance overhead but enables larger batch sizes
 - **Recommendation**: For GPUs with <16 GB VRAM, reduce batch_size to 2 or 1 to avoid shared memory usage

+If you run into out-of-memory errors, try one or more of the following:

+- Reduce the training batch size (e.g., `--batch_size 1`).
+- Reduce model width by lowering `base_filters` (for example, set `base_filters=16` when constructing `modules.UNet3D_Improved`).
+- Crop or downsample the input volume (e.g., use 96×96×48 instead of 128×128×64) to reduce per-sample memory footprint.
+- Enable mixed-precision training (AMP) to cut memory usage, but use this cautiously and validate numerical stability.

 ## 10. Reproducibility